 When we saw what we got, 3 little metal bells, that each fit in the palm of our hand, and another plastic box about the size of a cigarette pack, that $1000 seemed high.

 When we looked in the driveway, the new car, a 1972 Dodge Demon loaded out cost us $3636.36 new.
 That included the interest and finance charge.
 The payments for that car was $101.01 per month.
 (By pure coincidence the amount came out to that amount, but it always let me remember the cost of the Dodge Demon)

 Comparing the 2 purchases put it into perspective for us.
 How could a something you could hold in one hand cost a third of what a brand new car cost?

 This became a metaphor that we’ve used for almost 50 year now.
-“Are we buying a set of fire alarms?, something we’ve said at just about every major purchase we’ve made since.
+“Are we buying a set of fire alarms?, something we’ve said about every major purchase we’ve ever made since.